jerahmeel200/100-days-of-coding/Day-42/README.md

 # Day-42 of `100-Days-Of-Code` Challenge

 **Q124** - Create a function inside an object that returns the objects own name property using the this keyword.

+**Q124** - Modify a method in an object to use the this keyword to access another property in the same object.